 1. Proper keyword research

 I know, you’re probably tired of hearing the term, but keyword research is crucial to every SEO campaign.
 I firmly believe in keyword research and make it integral to the SEO services I offer here at Ignition Media.
+But you must keep in mind that different services have different approaches to SEO.
 In my own keyword research, I make use of the AdWords Keyword Tool.
 This allows me to compile a list of relevant keywords associated with the website which I then use as a guide for my on-page optimisation efforts.
 Keyword research is the highest return yielding and most valuable SEO activity– a high ranking on search engine results based on relevant keywords can make a website successful.

 2. Local citations